-Note: The HighScope Educational Research Foundation is the author of the Youth PQA measure.
+Note: The Youth PQA was developed by HighScope Educational Research Foundation (2005), and is currently licensed and distributed by the David P. Weikart Center for Youth Program Quality.
 The HighScope test group's results were reported in the Youth PQA Administration Manual, published by HighScope Press 2005.